 - A desiccant dehumidifier will absorb excessive moisture in the closet or wardrobe.

-- Ensure clothes, garments, or other storage items are washed and mold-free before putting them away in a closet.
+- Ensure clothes, footwear, linens, towel, or other storage items are washed, dried, and mold-free before storing them in the closet.

 - Never store worn or dirty clothes in the closet.
 Soil and dirt could be filled with biological contaminants like mold and will spread to your other clean clothes.

-- Avoid hanging clothes too tightly into a closet.
-Leave some space between the clothes for better airflow circulation.
+- Avoid hanging clothes too tightly in a closet.
+Leave some space for better airflow circulation.

 - Keep the closet door closed in a high humidity environment like a bathroom or basement.

-- Install exhaust fan, closet or cabinet ventilation to improve air circulation.
+- Install exhaust fan, closet vent, or cabinet ventilation to improve air circulation.

 - Avoid drying clothes indoors and close to the closet.

 Why Do My Clothes Smell Musty In My Closet?

 Humid air trapped inside the closet will foster mold/ mildew growth and cause clothes to smell musty.
 Dirty clothes, wet towels, pest droppings, sweaty shoes, and dust stuck inside the closet will also contribute to the nauseating odor.
 You will be greeted by the smell of mustiness every time you open the closet.
 To reduce the moldy odor find the sources and remove them from the closet.